meliao/osdc_support/pdc.rst

 EXAMPLE:   Using AWSCLI to interact with S3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-aws-cli can be installed via the Python pip utility "pip installaws-cli", or the Ubuntu package utility "apt-get install awscli".
+``aws-cli`` can be installed via the Python pip utility ``pip install aws-cli==1.11.56``, or the Ubuntu package utility ``apt-get install awscli``.
+Note that version ``1.11.56`` is the version currently compatible with the PDC Object Gateway.
 What follows is an example of how to setup a virtual environment in OSX with awscli installed (recommended to get past a common SSL error), configure environment with keys and tools, and then access data.

 For more information, reference the full `AWS CLI documentation <https://docs.aws.amazon.com/cli/latest/reference/s3/index.html>`_.